 What I Provide:

-- A safe, confidential, non-judgemental and supportive environment.
+- A safe, confidential, non-judgemental and supportive environment for all, including LGBTQI+;

 - Referral and liaison with other health providers if required (e.g., general practitioner, psychiatrist. dietitian etc…).